Dr. Alexandra Schwarz discusses bone fractures.

-UC San Diego Health System orthopedic trauma specialists treat people who have sustained musculoskeletal injuries.
-Common injuries include fractures, ligament tears, tendon tears and joint dislocations.
+UC San Diego Health System has an orthopedic trauma clinic as well as a Trauma Center that's open 24 hours a day, 7 days a week.
+Orthopedic trauma specialists are available at both locations to treat people who have sustained musculoskeletal injuries such as fractures, ligament tears, tendon tears and joint dislocations.

 “I was aware of a crowd gathering around me.
 I heard voices saying: stay with us…”